Singular reduction modules of differential equations: Reduction modules of differential equations

 Given a foliated space of $n$ independent variables $x=(x_1,\dots,x_n)$ and a single dependent variable~$u$, consider a finite-dimensional involutive module~$Q$ of vector fields in this space, and suppose that the module dimension~$p$ of~$Q$ (over the ring of smooth functions of $(x,u)$) is not greater than~$n$, $0<p\leqslant n$.
 We additionally assume that the module~$Q$ satisfies the \emph{rank condition}, i.e., for each fixed value of~$(x,u)$ the projection of~$Q$ to the space of~$x$ is $p$-dimensional.
 The attribute `\emph{involutive}' means that the commutator of any two vector fields from~$Q$ belongs to~$Q$.
 It is obvious that any one-dimensional module is involutive.
 Therefore, in the case $p=1$ we can omit the attribute `involutive' and talk only about modules.

-In what follows the indices $i$ and $j$ run from 1 to $n$, the index~$s$ runs from 1 to $p$, and we use the summation convention for repeated indices.
+In what follows the indices $i$ and $j$ run from 1 to $n$, the index~$s$ runs from 1 to $p$, the index~$\sigma$ runs from 1 to $n-p$, and we use the summation convention for repeated indices.
 Angular brackets $\langle\dots\rangle$ are used for denoting linear spans over the ring of smooth functions of $(x,u)$.
 Subscripts of functions denote differentiation with respect to the corresponding variables, $\p_i=\p/\p x_i$ and $\p_u=\p/\p u$.
 Any function is considered as its zero-order derivative.
 All considerations are in the local setting.
+The notion of functional independence will be understood in the sense of total functional independence, which means that functions are in fact functionally independent on each open subset of their common domain.

 Suppose that the vector fields $Q_s=\xi^{si}(x,u)\p_i+\eta^s(x,u)\p_u$ form a basis of~$Q$, i.e., $Q=\langle Q_1,\dots,Q_p\rangle$.
 Then the rank condition is equivalent to the equality $\rank(\xi^{si})=p$.
 The condition that the commutator of any pair of basis elements belongs to~$Q$, $[Q_s,Q_{s'}]\in Q$, suffices for the module~$Q$ to be involutive.
-If the vector fields~$\tilde Q_1$, \dots, $\tilde Q_p$ form another basis of~$Q$ then there exists a nondegenerate $p\times p$ matrix-function $(\lambda^{ss'}(x,u))$ such that $\tilde Q_s=\lambda^{ss'}Q_{s'}$.
+If the vector fields~$\tilde Q_1$, \dots, $\tilde Q_p$ form another basis of~$Q$, then there exists a nondegenerate $p\times p$ matrix-function $(\lambda^{ss'}(x,u))$ such that $\tilde Q_s=\lambda^{ss'}Q_{s'}$.

 The first-order differential function~$Q_s[u]:=\eta^{s}(x,u)-\xi^{si}(x,u)u_i$ is called the {\it characteristic} of the vector field~$Q_s$.
-In view of the Frobenius theorem, involutivity of~$Q$ is equivalent to the fact that the characteristic system $Q[u]=0$ of PDEs $Q_s[u]=0$ (also called the \emph{invariant surface condition}) has $n+1-p$ functionally independent integrals $\omega^0(x,u),\dots,\omega^{n-p}(x,u)$.
-Therefore, the general solution of this system can implicitly be represented in the form $F(\omega^0,\dots,\omega^{n-p})=0$, where~$F$ is an arbitrary smooth function of its arguments.
+In view of the Frobenius theorem, involutivity of~$Q$ is equivalent to the fact that the characteristic system~$\mathcal Q$ of PDEs $Q_s[u]=0$ (also called the \emph{invariant surface condition}) has $n+1-p$ functionally independent integrals $I^0(x,u)$, \dots, $I^{n-p}(x,u)$.
+Therefore, the general solution of this system can implicitly be represented in the form $F(I^0,\dots,I^{n-p})=0$, where~$F$ is an arbitrary smooth function of its arguments.